Berkshire buys more Occidental shares, boosts stake to 15.2%

 The purchases were made on Monday and Tuesday and cost about $336 million, Berkshire said in a regulatory filing on Wednesday night.

-Following the purchases, Berkshire owned about 142.3 million Occidental shares worth approximately $8.8 billion, plus $10 billion of preferred stock it acquired in 2019 to help finance Occidental's purchase of Anadarko Petroleum Corp.
+Following the purchases, Berkshire owned 142.3 million Occidental shares worth about $8.8 billion.

-Berkshire also has warrants to buy an additional $5 billion of Occidental shares at a slight discount to their Wednesday closing price of $61.57.
+Shares of Occidental rose as much as 4.7% to $64.49, their highest since April 2019, in Thursday morning trading, as broader stock indexes declined.

-Occidental's share price has more than doubled this year, benefiting from Berkshire's purchases and rising oil prices, which got a further boost after Russia's invasion of Ukraine.
+The share price has more than doubled this year, benefiting from Berkshire's purchases and rising oil prices following Russia's invasion of Ukraine.

+At Berkshire's annual shareholder meeting on April 30, Buffett said he bought Occidental shares from Feb.
+28 to March 16 after reviewing an analyst presentation.

+He also expressed confidence in Chief Executive Vicki Hollub, including her plan to reduce debt.

 Berkshire has been on a spending spree in 2022.

-It spent $51.1 billion on equities in the first quarter, including by increasing its stake in oil company Chevron Corp CVX.N to $25.9 billion.
+It spent $51.1 billion on equities in the first quarter, including an increased $25.9 billion stake in oil company Chevron Corp CVX.N.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Shubham Kalia in Bengaluru; Editing by Kim Coghill)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Shubham Kalia in Bengaluru; Editing by Kim Coghill and Diane Craft)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))